paucabar/AimSeg/README.md

 1. Run the **Pre-processing** script (<code>Plugins>AimSeg>Pre-processing</code>)
 2. Select the directory containing the image dataset to be transformed
+3. Check <code>Normalize</code> if you want to use the Fiji's Enhance Contrast command (0.3 % sat pixels)
-3. Run
+4. Run

-The pre-processed dataset will be stored in a new folder named after the selected folder adding the postfix  *_normalized*.
-The original images are converted to 8-bit, normalized using Fiji's Enhance Contrast command (0.3 % sat pixels) and saved as tif files.
+The pre-processed dataset will be stored in a new folder named after the selected folder adding the postfix  *_pre-processed*.
+The original images are converted to 8-bit and saved as tif files.

 ### Pixel classification (ilastik)